WOA-Project/SurfaceDuo-Guides/InstallWindows/DualBoot-SurfaceDuo.md

 #### Testing Android™ works

-First go to the bootloader mode with:
+First go to the Bootloader mode with:

 ```batch
 adb reboot bootloader